SushyDev/vapor-store/README.md

 - Compile Vapor Store yourself for a working version
 - No way of generating a games list

-- Fix goto function not highlighting the page when not executed by a user action
 - Make it so the download popup appears sooner for better user feedback

 If you're having any other issues / bugs join our [Discord](https://discord.gg/ZjDTpmf) to report a bug and get support